nextstrain/ncov/narratives/ncov_trees-background_it.md

 # [Che relazione c'è tra la mappa e l'albero?](https://nextstrain.org/ncov/2020-03-11?d=tree,map&legend=closed)

 <!--Here, we show the tree colored by the location of each sample (and inferred location for each internal node). -->
-Qui mostriamo l'albero colorato secondo la provenienza di ogni campione (e provenienza inferita, per i nodi interni).
+Qui mostriamo l'albero colorato secondo la provenienza di ogni campione (e provenienza inferita statisticamente, per i nodi interni).
 <!-- AL: ...(e provenienza dedotta... -->
 <!-- AL: ... diffusione dedotta.. -->
 <!-- If you click ['Explore the data'](https://nextstrain.org/ncov), you can play an animation of how the inferred spread of the virus over the course of the outbreak. -->